kralle333/newversionroguelike/README.md

 Later on I made a Android version which was released on the Google Playstore, but have not been kept up to date and is now taken down.

-Most artwork done by @Ivan
+Most artwork done by @IvanNik17

 ### Screenshots
 ![screenshot from game](/screenshots/0.png?raw=true)